-Restoration and enhancement activities in a heavily degraded urban environment continued to pose challenges in Year 5.
+Restoration and enhancement activities in a heavily degraded urban environment continued to pose challenges in Year 6.
 Urban wetlands, like many other urban environments, experience significant impacts from non-native vegetation seed dispersal and growth, as well as encroachment from adjacent patches of non-native plants.
 The restoration site is immediately adjacent to a roadway, so it is possible that road transport and non-native seed dispersal via adjacent mechanisms may need to continue to be controlled through site maintenance.
 Additionally, natural native vegetation recruitment was strong in some areas of the site, especially where intermixed saltgrass was present in baseline conditions; however, some portions of the site continued to have low native plant recruitment, especially areas that were higher in elevation, that had several feet of dense iceplant monocultures in baseline conditions (pre-restoration), and those areas impacted by illegal activities (see subsection below).
-Plans for Year 6 include some supplemental revegetation strategies to help improve overall conditions in some of the areas with higher bare ground or more annual non-natives and continued maintenance activities.
-Long-term restoration of the project site will likely require a period of ongoing effort to remove non-native, invasive vegetation (e.g., Table 10, and continued monitoring will inform necessary adaptive management decisions (see subsequent chapter).
+Plans for Year 7 include continued maintenance of non-native annual species to allow saltgrass and other native cover to continue to expand.
+Long-term restoration of the project site will likely require a period of ongoing effort to remove non-native, invasive vegetation (e.g., Table 7, and continued monitoring will inform necessary adaptive management decisions (see subsequent chapter).